saturn70/Saturn_Book_1/Regression/Regression Types.md

 ## Regression Types
 There are 2 types of regression .
+1/Simple linear regression

+2/Multiple linear regression

-Simple linear regression - One dependent variable and an independent variable.
+## Simple linear regression
+One dependent variable and an independent variable.

-Multiple linear regression - One dependent variable and one or more independent variables.
+## Multiple linear regression
+One dependent variable and one or more independent variables.